 Counterpoint’s Submission Policy

 Counterpoint invites all Wellesley students to submit articles, art, photography, comics, or other printable media.
 The magazine accepts non-fiction submissions that are respectful, are submitted with sufficient time for editing, and have not been published elsewhere.
 We encourage cooperation between writers and editors but reserve the right to edit all content for length and clarity.
-Email submissions, ideas, or questions to the Editor-in-Chief (ofunderb) and/or Managing Editor (fgazzolo).
+Email submissions, ideas, or questions to the Editors-in-Chief (senglis2 or myang5).
 The views expressed in Counterpoint do not necessarily reflect the views of the magazine staff or the Wellesley community.
 Counterpoint does not solicit specific pieces from students, rather we publish the pieces that we receive each month and do our best to publish all appropriate submissions that we receive.

 Counterpoint’s Content Warning Policy